-In an effort to reduce losses to the Program, Staff will continue to reduce loan defaults by (1) increasing the frequency of attendance monitoring in the year of loan award, and (2) limiting loan disbursements to borrowers with attendance certified at levels consistent with previously submitted projections.
+In an effort to limit or mitigate loan defaults, Staff will (1) increase the frequency of attendance monitoring in the year of loan award, and (2) limit loan disbursements to borrowers with attendance certified at levels consistent with previously submitted projections.
 For any loan amount approved by the board for lower risk applicants, the first of two potential loan disbursements would occur after loan documents are executed, up to a maximum amount of 40% of loan amount.
 A subsequent disbursement of the remaining 60% will occur once CDE certifies the applicant's attendance, typically in mid to late December.
 Borrowers reporting attendance at levels which are not adequate to repay the loan will have future disbursements downsized or eliminated.